-- 16234.
-With respect to any shares of stock of a domestic or foreign corporation, any membership in a nonprofit corporation, or any other property, a trustee has the power to do any of the following: - (a) Vote in person, and give proxies to exercise, any voting rights with respect to the shares, memberships, or property. - (b) Waive notice of a meeting or give consent to the holding of a meeting. - (c) Authorize, ratify, approve, or confirm any action that could be taken by shareholders, members, or property owners.
+16234.
+With respect to any shares of stock of a domestic or foreign corporation, any membership in a nonprofit corporation, or any other property, a trustee has the power to do any of the following:

+- (a) Vote in person, and give proxies to exercise, any voting rights with respect to the shares, memberships, or property. - (b) Waive notice of a meeting or give consent to the holding of a meeting. - (c) Authorize, ratify, approve, or confirm any action that could be taken by shareholders, members, or property owners.

 Comment.
-Section 16234 supersedes subdivision (9) of former Probate Code Section 1120.2 and former Civil Code Section 2270.
-This section is drawn from Section 2458 (voting rights under guardianship-conservatorship statute).
+Section 16234 is drawn from Section 2458 (voting rights under guardianship-conservatorship statute).
+Section 16234 restates without substantive change subdivision (9) of former Probate Code Section 1120.2 and former Civil Code Section 2270, except that the requirement in former Civil Code Section 2270 that authorizations be in writing is omitted.
 See also Corp.
 Code §§ 702(a) (voting of shares by trustee), 703(c) (voting of shares in corporate trustee), 705 (proxies); Prob.
 Code § 16202 (exercise of powers is subject to duties).